sherlock-audit/2023-02-blueberry-judging/README.md

 ## Recommendation
 A function, which is similar to the `BlueBerryBank.isBorrowAllowed`, `BlueBerryBank.isRepayAllowed`, and `BlueBerryBank.isLendAllowed` functions, can be added in the `BlueBerryBank` contract for pausing the `BlueBerryBank.withdrawLend` function.
 This function can then be used in the `BlueBerryBank.withdrawLend` function so the `BlueBerryBank.withdrawLend` function can be paused when needed.

-# Issue M-8: If a token's oracle goes down or price falls to zero, liquidations will be frozen
+# Issue M-6: If a token's oracle goes down or price falls to zero, liquidations will be frozen

 Source: https://github.com/sherlock-audit/2023-02-blueberry-judging/issues/161

 ## Found by
-Saeedalipoor01988, 8olidity, obront, sakshamguruji, 0xChinedu
+8olidity, 0xChinedu, rvierdiiev, obront, sakshamguruji, Saeedalipoor01988

 ## Summary